zombcode/cardamomo/README.md

 At this moment the framework is very simple, in the future we want to implement:

 > - Layout manager
-> - Check for bad routes
 > - File upload (single and multiple)
-> - Set custom 404 using variable callback

 ### Version
 **Alpha - 0.0.1**